bourgeoisor/bourgeoisor.github.io/README.md

 This clean build will output all static assets directly into the `out/` directory.

-## Deployment
+## Automated deployments

 Deployments are automated via GitHub Actions ([gh-pages-deploy.yaml](file:///.github/workflows/gh-pages-deploy.yaml)).
-Any push to the `main` branch compiles the site with Python 3.14 and pushes the output from the `out/` directory to the `gh-pages` branch.
+Any push to the `main` branch compiles the site and pushes the output from the `out/` directory to the `gh-pages` branch, which is then served by GitHub Pages.